SNE3310 – Counselling and innovation

 - Competence as group facilitator of caregivers

-The course is open for international exchange students.
+This course is only open for international exchange students at bachelor's Level.

 Formal prerequisite knowledge